pelithne/k8s/workshop.md

 To check that the storage was created, you can exec into the pod and run the ````ls```` command:

 ````
-kubectl -it <name of the pod> -- sh
+kubectl exec -it <name of the pod> -- sh
 ls -l /mnt/azuredisk
 ````